-The Wellness Workshop Program is modeled after the innovative study Dance for Health in 1994.
-African American and Hispanic adolescents were enrolled in an enjoyable aerobic dance program to increase physical activity and decrease body mass index (BMI).
+Wellness Workshops are modeled after the innovative study, Dance for Health in 1994.
+African-American and Hispanic adolescents were enrolled in an enjoyable aerobic dance program to increase physical activity and decrease body mass index (BMI).
 Students also received education about general health education.
-Forty-three (43) students participated in the dance classes while 38 were assigned to general physical activity in the playground.
-Students who participated in the dance class had a lower BMI compared to those who simply played in the playground.
+Forty-three (43) youth participated in the dance classes while 38 were assigned to general physical activity in the playground.
+Youth who participated in the dance class had a lower BMI compared to those who simply played in the playground.

-The goal of the Wellness Workshop Program is to increase physical activity, provide nutritional/diabetes education and do so in a fun and engaging manner.
-Countless studies have shown that recreational dance interventions increase children's physical activity.
+The goal of the Wellness Workshops is to increase physical activity, provide nutritional education and to do so in a fun and engaging manner.
+Countless studies have shown that recreational dance interventions increase youth's physical activity.
 A systematic review of fourteen studies conducted by Burkhardt and Brennan (2012) also found that recreational dance activities involving 5 to 21-year-olds "improve cardiovascular fitness and bone health of children and young people and can contribute to preventing or reducing obesity."
 There is also evidence that dance participation may improve self-concept, body image and reduce anxiety.